mani-sh-reddy/CNE-SFIA-2/README.md

 Below is the architecture diagram for the project:

 ![cne_NEW_architecture_diagram](https://user-images.githubusercontent.com/47571755/114135953-e4f1c900-9901-11eb-97b7-57e72f2a253a.png)
-- The developer pushes to github.
+- The developer pushes to GitHub.
 - This then triggers the Jenkins CI through an SCM webhook.
 - The CI server runs through the stages necessary for the build.
 - Removes Old Repo and Clones New.